Overture-2021/MemoryForest/README.md

 # Memory Forest

+> “The past is never dead.
+It’s not even past.”
+> — William Faulkner

 Memory Forest is a frontend prototype for exploring shared memories and group activities as connected timeline threads.

 The current in-app name, `ThreadMemories`, is a temporary development name.
-Treat `Memory Forest` as the project name and `ThreadMemories` as the working label used in the UI while the prototype evolves.

 ## What The App Does